Mahima2330/E-Stock-Market/README.md

 # E-Stock-Market-Application

-A Stock Market Full Stack Application to register and check all the company details and its related stocks.
+A Stock Market Full Stack Application to register and check all the company details and its related stocks. by mahi

 This repository contains 3 different folders mentioned below: